-Postgraduate Certificate in Catholic Christian Psychology and Bioethics

-This postgraduate certificate is meant to provide supplemental training for individuals, such as healthcare providers, mental health professionals, chaplains, and others, who are guiding and caring for those facing challenging ethical situations.
+Postgraduate Certificate in Catholic Christian Psychology and Bioethics such as healthcare providers, mental health professionals, chaplains, and others, who are guiding and caring for those facing challenging ethical situations.
 Built on a Catholic Christian vision of the flourishing person, the certificate program helps students to evaluate complex ethical issues that arise in healthcare and other settings, while also developing empathetic relating skills.
 Students complete their studies in bioethics through the National Catholic Bioethics Center's certificate program, which grants nine graduate credits towards the postgraduate certificate program at Divine Mercy, and take the remaining 10 credits as part of the Master's in Psychology program.